jgreener64/ProteinEnsembles.jl/README.md

 Pkg.clone("https://github.com/jgreener64/ProteinEnsembles.jl.git")
 ```

 from the Julia REPL.
 This will also automatically install a few other required Julia packages.
-If you want you can run the tests using `Pkg.test("ProteinEnsembles")`.
+If you want, the tests can be run using `Pkg.test("ProteinEnsembles")`.

 If you wish to use the auto-parameterisation procedure you must also have [TM-score](http://zhanglab.ccmb.med.umich.edu/TM-score) installed (see below).